konverner/gnome-nano-image-edit/README.md

-# GNOME Nano Image Edit
+# GNIE: GNOME Nano Image Edit

 # Overview

-GNOME Nano Image Edit (GNIE) is a lightweight, minimal image editing utility designed specifically for quick, essential tasks on the GNOME environment.
-Unlike complex editors like GIMP, GNIE focuses on simple, common operations—making it the ideal tool for fast screen-shot edits, simple cropping, and quick annotations without the distraction of layers or advanced filters.
+GNOME Nano Image Edit (GNIE) is a lightweight, ergonomic image editing utility designed specifically for quick, essential tasks on the GNOME environment.
+Unlike complex editors like GIMP, GNIE focuses on simple, common operations.
+It is the ideal tool for

-It is developed using Python and PyGObject (GTK4) to ensure seamless integration and native performance within the Linux ecosystem.
+- fast screen-shot edits
+- simple cropping
+- quick annotations without the distraction of layers or advanced filters.

 ![demo](./docs/assets/demo.png)

 # Key Features

-Copy & Paste Section: Select a rectangular area and copy its contents (pixel data) to be pasted elsewhere in the image.
+Copy & Paste Section (Ctrl + C, Ctrl + V): Select a rectangular area and copy its contents to be pasted elsewhere in the image.
+You can also paste an image from system's buffer and copy it into buffer.

 Crop Tool: Define a selection rectangle to trim the image to the desired area.

-Text Overlay: Add simple, single-color text annotations anywhere on the image.
+Text Overlay (Ctrl + T): Add simple, single-color text annotations anywhere on the image.

-Brush Overlay: Add brush annotation with selected size and color.
+Brush Overlay (Ctrl + B): Add brush annotation with selected size and color.

 Select and Move: Select an arbitrary section of the image and move it to a new location, leaving a transparent "hole" (or background color) where it originated.